23ccozad/hurricane-wind-speed-cnn/README.md

 Note: Running this project from start to finish may take several hours.
 ## Contact the Developer
-This project was created during summer 2020 by <a href="https://www.linkedin.com/in/connor-cozad/">Connor Cozad</a>, an undergraduate student in data science and meteorology at the College of Charleston.
+This project was created during summer 2020 by <a href="https://www.linkedin.com/in/connor-cozad/" target="_blank">Connor Cozad</a>, an undergraduate student in data science and meteorology at the College of Charleston.
 Feel free to reach out to me by email at 23ccozad@gmail.com.